 Kate Crawford is a principal researcher for Microsoft Research and a visiting professor at the MIT Center for Civic Media in Cambridge, Massachusetts.

-Suresh Venkatasubramanian is an associate professor at the School of Computing at the University of Utah in Salt Lake City, Utah.
+Suresh Venkatasubramanian is a Professor at the School of Computing at the University of Utah in Salt Lake City, Utah.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.

 Let’s say you apply for a new job.
 Would you rather have your resume judged by a person or an algorithm, software, computer?
 The fact is you may have no choice.
 If you’ve applied for a job at a big company recently, chances are you may have already been subjected to this trial by machine.

 And in theory that should be a good thing, right?
 Take the human out of the equation– all the bias, the baggage, the discrimination.
 Be judged purely on your merits.
 But it turns out that machines resemble their human makers much more than we might have imagined.

 My next guest says that if our algorithms are fed data from a prejudiced world, they can end up with many of the same biases that we do.
 Kate Crawford is a principal researcher at Microsoft Research, Visiting Professor at the MIT Center for Civic Media.
 Welcome to Science Friday.